-The first one I published was on Phantom of the Opera, which, after almost ten years, still ranks as one of the best shows I’ve ever seen.
+The first one I published was on Phantom of the Opera, which, after more than ten years, still ranks as one of the best shows I’ve ever seen.
 The producer loved my review, and added me to the guest list for his next show.
 Soon, more producers and publicists began inviting me to their shows.
 And then came the ultimate honour: being invited to serve as a judge for the local theatre awards.
 Since then, I’ve seen almost a thousand shows, and even won a Silver Award at South Africa’s Arts Journalist of the Year in 2014.

 As much as I’m constantly blown away by the quality of Cape Town theatre, I’m just as impressed by the culinary art in this corner of the world.
 It’s why my writing soon embraced food, wine, and travel, locally at first but now encompassing the world.
-My travels have taken me to Argentina, Colombia, Singapore, Thailand, Mauritius, Madagascar, Zanzibar, Zimbabwe, Namibia, Kenya, Ghana, Egypt, and France.
+My travels have taken me to Argentina, Colombia, Singapore, Thailand, Mauritius, Madagascar, Zanzibar, Zimbabwe, Namibia, Kenya, Ghana, Egypt, France, and Spain.
 I even won an Excellence in Journalism Award for travel writing in 2017.

 But even after all my journeys across the globe, something about Cape Town kept calling me back.
 And as much as I’ve loved sharing stories in over 100 publications worldwide, I’ve always been most passionate about exploring and promoting the Mother City to locals and visitors alike.
 That was my inspiration for the Cape Town Travel Guide blog.
 It’s was also my inspiration for turning the blog into a podcast in June 2019.